MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/cloud-voice-landing-page.md

 ## Public Switched Telephone Network connectivity options

-Phone System provides complete PBX capabilities for your organization.
-However, to enable users to make calls outside your organization, you need to connect Phone System to the Public Switched Telephone Network (PSTN).
-To connect Phone System to the PSTN, you can choose one of the following options:
+Teams Phone provides complete PBX capabilities for your organization.
+However, to enable users to make calls outside your organization, you need to connect Teams Phone to the Public Switched Telephone Network (PSTN).
+To connect Teams Phone to the PSTN, you can choose one of the following options:

-- [**Phone System with Calling Plan**](pstn-connectivity.md#phone-system-with-calling-plan).
+- [**Teams Phone with Calling Plan**](pstn-connectivity.md#phone-system-with-calling-plan).
 An all-in-the-cloud solution with Microsoft as your PSTN carrier.

-- [**Phone System with your own PSTN carrier by using Operator Connect**](operator-connect-plan.md).
+- [**Teams Phone with your own PSTN carrier by using Operator Connect**](operator-connect-plan.md).
 With Operator Connect, if your existing operator participates in the Microsoft Operator Connect program, they can manage the service for bringing PSTN calling to Teams.

-- [**Phone System with your own PSTN mobile carrier by using Teams Phone Mobile**](operator-connect-mobile-plan.md).
+- [**Teams Phone with your own PSTN mobile carrier by using Teams Phone Mobile**](operator-connect-mobile-plan.md).
 With Teams Phone Mobile, if your existing operator participates in the Microsoft Teams Phone Mobile program, they can manage the service for using SIM-enabled mobile phone numbers with Teams.

-- [**Phone System with your own PSTN carrier by using Direct Routing**](pstn-connectivity.md#phone-system-with-direct-routing) to connect your on-premises environment to Teams.
+- [**Teams Phone with your own PSTN carrier by using Direct Routing**](pstn-connectivity.md#phone-system-with-direct-routing) to connect your on-premises environment to Teams.

 You can choose a combination of options, which enables you to design a solution for a complex environment, or manage a multi-step migration.
 You'll read more about migration later.

-Most Phone System features are the same regardless of the PSTN connectivity option you choose.
-There are some differences in functionality, however, that affect how you configure certain Phone System features, such as call routing and emergency calling.
+Most Teams Phone features are the same regardless of the PSTN connectivity option you choose.
+There are some differences in functionality, however, that affect how you configure certain Teams Phone features, such as call routing and emergency calling.
 For more information about PSTN connectivity options and configuration considerations, see [PSTN connectivity options](pstn-connectivity.md).

 ## Migrate your existing voice solution to Teams

 > [!NOTE]
 > For guidance on planning a Teams voice solution as part as your overall plan to upgrade to Teams from Skype for Business Server, see [PSTN considerations for upgrading to Teams from Skype for Business on-premises](upgrade-to-teams-on-prem-pstn-considerations.md).

 For an organization that is upgrading to Teams, the ultimate goal is to move all users to TeamsOnly mode.
-Using Phone System is only supported when the user is in TeamsOnly mode.
+Using Teams Phone is only supported when the user is in TeamsOnly mode.
 If you need basic information about upgrading to Teams, start here:

 - [Getting started with your Microsoft Teams upgrade](upgrade-start-here.md)
 - [About the upgrade framework](upgrade-framework.md)